HaxeFlixel/flixel-docs/documentation/04_community/12-upgrade-guide-4-0-0.html.md

 - use `@:glFragmentSource()` metadata for the shader source rather than a `@fragment var`
 - have `#pragma header` before `main()`

-Attributes have changes as follows:
+Attributes have changed as follows:

 | With OpenFL 3.6.1 + Next                          | With OpenFL 8                                         |
 | --------------------------------------------------|-------------------------------------------------------|